-Referrals made to Bramfield House School will normally be made by LA's.
+Referrals made to Bramfield House School will normally be made by Local Authority's.
 A range of detailed information concerning that young person should accompany these referrals.
-Where this is not the case, the school will seek access to such information from schools, social workers and parents.
-Leigh Bailey Head of School, Clinical well-being lead Eleanor Taylor and Assistant Head of Inclusion-Zahra Jones will analyse all available information on the young person to assess whether the young person meets the admission criteria for the school.
+Where this is not the case, the school will seek access to such information from schools, Social Workers and Parents/Cares.
+Leigh Bailey, Head of School together with the El Taylor, Lead Clinician and Zahra Jones, Assistant Head of Inclusion will analyse all available information on the young person to assess whether the young person meets the admission criteria for the school.

-The Assistant Head of Inclusion will take care to assess if it is likely that the young person's needs could be met in the setting and decide if a visit the school (Stage 2) is appropriate.
+The Assistant Head of Inclusion will take care to assess if it is likely that the young person's needs could be met in the setting and decide if a visit to the school (Stage 2) is appropriate.

-The parent and young person will be invited to the school.
-Parent/ carers will be informed that the visit to the school does not mean that a placement is agreed.
-In exceptional cases where a young person may be distressed by a visit or may not understand that a placement is not guaranteed, all parties may agree that parents/ carers attend alone to protect the child.
+The Parents/Carers and young person will be invited to the school.
+Parents/Carers will be informed that the visit to the school does not mean that a placement is agreed.
+In exceptional cases where a young person may be distressed by a visit or may not understand that a placement is not guaranteed, all parties may agree that Parents/Carers attend alone to protect the young person.
 In the majority of cases, the young person will need to attend the school to complete assessment.

-The visit will include and assessment which is conducted during the visit as well as;
+The visit will include an assessment which is conducted during the visit as well as: -

-- A tour of the school with a senior member of staff: - An introduction to key staff including clinical staff; - A discussion with senior staff concerning such issues as: - The school curriculum; - The content of key school policies, including the school expectations for good behaviour and discipline and the physical management of young persons including PBS planning. - A demonstration of CPI, where this may prove to be necessary. - An opportunity for each visitor to ask any questions they may have.
+- A tour of the school with a senior member of staff; - An introduction to key staff including clinical staff; - A discussion with senior staff around specific areas such as: - - The school curriculum; - The content of key school policies, including the school expectations around positive behaviour and attitudes and the physical management of young persons including PBS planning. - A discussion around the use of de-escalation techniques and physical interventions, where this may prove to be necessary. - An opportunity for each visitor to ask any questions they may have.

-In cases where, because of financial constraints or mobility issues, parents cannot visit the school.
-The school will collect the parent to facilitate the visit.
+In cases where because of financial constraints or mobility issues Parents/Carers cannot visit the school, the school will look to arrange alternate transport to facilitate a visit.